vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 $$
 where:
 * $0\le\beta<1$ tells how much of the previous direction to keep.
-It has been omitted because of its limited contribute to the final outcome.

 > [!tip]
 > - use momentum with Stochastic Gradient Descent only